-Before you begin getting Circle setup on your NETGEAR router, make sure that you have the following items ready to go:
+Before you begin getting Circle on NETGEAR, make sure that you have the following items ready to go:

 - The Circle app (go to meetcircle.com/app to download)

-- The Circle app.
-Circle's app requires an iOS device running iOS 9 or later or an Android device running 5.0 (Lollipop) or later.
+- The Circle 1st Generation app.
+Circle's app requires an iOS device running iOS 10 or later or an Android device running 6.0 or later.
 Click here if you're setting up using an iOS device.
 Click here if you're setting up using an Android device.

-- A compatible NETGEAR router.
+- A compatible NETGEAR device.
 If you haven't checked this yet, head here to check on your NETGEAR router's compatibility with Circle.

 Already have a Circle Home device?

-Are you looking to set up Circle on your NETGEAR router and already have a Circle Home device?
-If you'd like you can back up your Circle profiles using the Circle app while the device is still on, and then later restore them to your Circle on NETGEAR.
-So easy!
-Before you set up Circle on NETGEAR make sure you've turned off your Circle Home device.
+Before you set up Circle on NETGEAR, make sure you've turned off your Circle Home device.
 Enabling Circle on NETGEAR from the app is as easy as tapping "Pair New Circle" and then while on your NETGEAR WiFi tap the Circle on NETGEAR set up option.
 (Using Android and not getting the message to "Pair New Circle"?
 Tap the back button and then exit the Circle app.
 Then reopen it and the option will be there!)